-- This is an obvious one, but it has its advantages and disadvantages.
+This is an obvious one, but it has its advantages and disadvantages.
 You can get a lid for your guinea pig cage.
-As I have already mentioned, cats feel safe to attack them mostly when they are in their cages.
-Taking into account this reason, you should have a lid on the cage.
+As I have already mentioned, cats feel safe to attack guinea pigs mostly when they are in their cages.
+Taking this into account you should have a lid on the cage.
 The top of the cage would be no problem to them, but it can be a problem for you.
 Having no lid on the cage might make cleaning more accessible for you.

 Do not forget that your cat is capable of hurting your guinea pig without intending to do it.
 You can do whatever you think it will be a safer solution but I can guarantee that the most reliable and the best thing to do is to put a lid on the guinea pig cage.

-- It is recommended to have the bars of the cage as close as they can be.
+It is recommended to have the bars of the cage as close as they can be.
 This way, the cat cannot stick its paws through the bars to attack the little guinea pig.
 This is a very easy and safe way of preventing your cute pets from fighting.

-- Keep your cat and guinea pig in different rooms as much as you can.
+Keep your cat and guinea pig in different rooms as much as you can.
 Put the little guinea pig cage in a room that your cat is not allowed.
 Primary instincts never really go away so having a predator and a little prey animal in the same room might not end very well.
 Keeping them as far as possible from each other is a safety measure to prevent any type of incident between your pets.

-- On the same principle, have special areas for guinea pigs that cats are not allowed.
+On the same principle, have special areas for guinea pigs that cats are not allowed.
 When your little piggy is out of its cage, it needs to feel safe.
 Guinea pigs are very alert animals (it is in their nature), and they will always be careful around themselves.
-Keep in mind that if they sense any kind of danger, this might be damaging for your relationship with the guinea pig; they can lose their trust in you.
+Keep in mind that if they sense any kind of danger, this might be damaging for your relationship with the guinea pig as they can lose their trust in you.